Mass grave truck in England: up to 15 years in prison imposed in the Belgian trial

 The court pronounced 18 convictions and five acquittals, including one concerning a taxi driver, Belgian of Vietnamese origin, already convicted in 2019 for illegal transport of migrants.

 Six other taxi drivers are among the convicted.
-They are mainly Moroccans or Belgians of Moroccan origin, whom the court considered that they could not ignore their participation in human trafficking.
+They are mainly Moroccans or Belgians of Moroccan origin, whom the court considered that they might not ignore their participation in human trafficking.
 One of them was sentenced to seven years in prison.

 Owners of hideouts, “stewards” in charge of the needs of migrants in transit: the other “little hands” of the network have been sentenced to terms ranging from one year to 50 months in prison, some suspended.